 14.00–17.00: Harvesting Memories with Agro Rakyat

-A sustainable trip in Malang wouldn’t be complete without picking your own apple.
+A sustainable trip in Malang wouldn’t be complete without picking your own apples.
 One of the efforts in traveling sustainably is to support local businesses, and Agro Rakyat Apple Picking might be the best example of it.

-All the local farmers grew around 4 to 5 different strains of apples that you can pick.
+All the local farmers grow around 4 to 5 different strains of apples that you can pick.
 The best time to harvest these apples is around January–March, when Malang’s climate is at its coldest.
 You still can visit and apple-pick all year round, but the quality of the apples might vary.

 Climate change indeed plays a role in the ever-shrinking amount of apple production in Malang.
 Over the past 10 years, Malang has warmed by 0.5°C each year and currently reaches 32°C on its warmest days.